Unitary groups and spectral sets: Introduction

 A finite Borel measure $\mu$ on $\br$ is called {\it spectral} if there exists a set $\Lambda$ in $\br$ such that $\{e_\lambda : \lambda\in\Lambda\}$ is an orthogonal basis for $L^2(\mu)$.
 We call $\Lambda$ a {\it spectrum} for $\mu$.

 A finite set $A$ in $\br$ is spectral if the atomic measure $\frac{1}{|A|}\sum_{a\in A}\delta_a$ is spectral.

-A Borel subset $\Omega$ of $\br$ {\it tiles} $\br$ by translations if there exists a subset $\mathcal T$ of $\br$ such that $(\Omega+t)_{t\in\br}$ forms a partition of $\br$, up to Lebesgue measure zero. \end{definition}
+A Borel subset $\Omega$ of $\br$ {\it tiles} $\br$ by translations if there exists a subset $\mathcal T$ of $\br$ such that $(\Omega+t)_{t\in\mathcal T}$ forms a partition of $\br$, up to Lebesgue measure zero. \end{definition}

-In section 2, we turn to the study of general spectral subsets $\Omega$ of the line, i.e., $\br^k$ for $k = 1$.
+{\bf Main results and the structure of the paper.} In section 2, we turn to the study of general spectral subsets $\Omega$ of the line, i.e., $\br^k$ for $k = 1$.
 In Theorem \ref{th4.1}, we prove that if some set $\Omega$ is a first part in a spectral pair then there is a canonically associated unitary one-parameter group $U(t)$ consisting of local translations in $L^2(\Omega)$.
-If $\Omega$ is further assumed open, then this becomes a statement about the infinitesimal generator of $U(t)$ as a selfadjoint extension of the minimal operator for $\Omega$.
+If $\Omega$ is further assumed open, then this becomes a statement about the infinitesimal generator of $U(t)$ as a self-adjoint extension of the minimal operator for $\Omega$.

 Section 2 contains a number of additional detailed results.
 We highlight the following: in Theorem \ref{pr4.8}, for the general case of linear spectral sets $\Omega$, we offer a geometric representation of the associated unitary one-parameter group $U(t)$ of local translations in $L^2(\Omega)$: We show that this one-parameter group $U(t)$ is unitarily equivalent to an induced representation of $(\br, +)$ in the sense of Mackey \cite{Ma61}.